-THE LIVING CHRIST.
+THE LIVING CHRIST

-"Fear not: I am the first and the last, and the living one.
-I was dead; and see, I am alive for evermore; and have the keys of the unseen and of death."-Rev. i.
+'Fear not; I am the first and the last, and the living one.
+I was dead; and see, I am alive for evermore; and have the keys of the unseen and of death.'-REV. i.
 17, 18.

-HIS is a bundle of paradoxes-contradic- What is our tions which do not exclude but include faith in Christ? each other; nay, which need each other.
+THIS is a bundle of paradoxes -contradictions which do not exclude but include each other; nay, which need each other.